alan-turing-institute/repro-catalogue/README.md

 The commands `catalogue engage` and `catalogue disengage` are meant to be run in that order.

-The `catalogue disengage` command will check that a `.lock` file exists.
-If it doesn't it will warn:
+The `catalogue engage` command will check that a `.lock` file does *not* exist.
+If it does, it will warn:
 ```
 Already engaged (.lock file exists).
 To disengage run 'catalogue disengage...
 See 'catalogue disengage --help' for details
 ```

-The `catalogue engage` command will check that a `.lock` file does *not* exist.
-If it does, it will warn:
+The `catalogue disengage` command will check that a `.lock` file exists.
+If it doesn't, it will warn:
 ```
 Not currently engaged (could not find .lock file).
 To engage run 'catalogue engage...
 See 'catalogue engage --help' for details